Marge Robinson, RN, President, SEIU Healthcare Michigan

-She first became a member of SEIU while working at Hackley Hospital as a Unit Secretary 25 years ago.
+She first became a member of SEIU while working at Hackley Hospital as a Unit Secretary 32 years ago.
 Robinson moved on to Mercy Hospital where she served the Muskegon community for 15 years.
-It was there, while working full time, Robinson discovered her love of nursing and decided to return to college to receive her Registered Nurse Degree.
+It was there, while working full time, Robinson discovered her love of nursing and decided to return to college to receive her degree as a Registered Nurse.

-Appointed by Governor Granholm, Robinson has served as a member of the Michigan Occupational Health Standards Commission since 2005.
-She has also served as a board member for the United Way of the West Shore, where she is a member of the allocation committee.
-She is a member of both the National Nurse Alliance Leadership Board and the healthcare division leadership board.
-Robinson has held numerous other positions throughout the state including Vice President and President of West Michigan Labor Council and currently serves on the board of the Muskegon Area Labor Management Committee.
+Robinson has served as a member of the Michigan Occupational Health Standards Commission appointed by Governor Granholm in 2005.
+She has also served as a board member for the United Way of West Michigan, where she was a member of the allocation committee.
+In 2014, she was appointed by Governor Snyder to The Michigan Health Endowment Funding Board (MHEF).
+She is a member of both the SEIU National Nurse Alliance Leadership Board and the Healthcare Division Leadership Board.
+She serves as a member of the SEIU International Executive Board and is also president of the SEIU Michigan State Council.
+Robinson has held numerous other positions throughout the state including Vice President and President of West Michigan Labor Council.

 Shalaya Bryant, Secretary-Treasurer, SEIU Healthcare Michigan

-Caring for others runs in her family — Shalaya always knew that she would someday go into the healthcare field.
-Her grandmother was one of the first African-American Registered Nurses at Harper Hospital in Detroit and her older sister, Talia is a LPN in a nursing center in Livonia — so when she began her career as a CNA at Aberdeen Rehabilitation and Skilled Nursing Center, it was no surprise.
-She had already been caring for her father, providing in-home care for him while he suffered from cancer and knew exactly what it took to give people the care they need and the dignity they deserve.
+Caring for others runs in her family, and Shalaya Bryant always knew that she would someday go into the healthcare field.
+Her grandmother was one of the first African-American Registered Nurses at Harper Hospital in Detroit and her older sister is a LPN in a nursing center in Livonia, So when Bryant began her career as a CNA at Aberdeen Rehabilitation and Skilled Nursing Center, it was no surprise.
+She had already been caring for her father, providing in-home care for him while he suffered from cancer, and knew exactly what it took to give people the care they need and the dignity they deserve.

-Shalaya was heavily involved in the Right to Work fight in November and December of 2012, acting as a spokesperson for her union and doing interviews with local and national media including CNN.
-As the youngest Secretary-Treasurer in our local’s history, Shalaya will continue to bring her passion, dedication and commitment to fighting for all workers and rebuilding our struggling communities to the forefront of our union’s work.
+Bryant was heavily involved in the Right to Work fight in November and December 2012, acting as a spokesperson for her union and doing interviews with local and national media including CNN.
+She graduated from the Wayne State University’s Labor Studies Program.
+Bryant also serves on the SEIU International Millennial Advisory Committee and is a trustee for the SEIU Michigan State Council.
+She has also received her certificate in Computerized Accounting from Wayne County Community College.
+Active in her community, Bryant participates in many community programs and campaigns.
+As the youngest Secretary-Treasurer in our local’s history, Bryant will continue to bring her passion, dedication and commitment to fighting for all workers and rebuilding our struggling communities to the forefront of our union’s work.